indica-mcf/Indica/doc/design.rst

 users and opening/closing the IO stream.
 For convenience, methods should be provided to make the latter possible through a context manager.
-This functionality is placed in a common base class :py:class:`~src.abstractio.BaseIO`, leaving methods abstract where necessary.
+This functionality is placed in a common base class :py:class:`~indica.abstractio.BaseIO`, leaving methods abstract where necessary.

 .. uml::